ioppermann/modjpeg-nginx/README.md

 Offset the dropon by `vertical` and `horizontal` pixels from the alignment given with the [jpeg_filter_dropon_align](#jpeg_filter_dropon_align) directive.
 Use a negative value to move the dropon up or left and a positive value to move the dropon down or right.

+This directive must be set before [jpeg_filter_dropon](#jpeg_filter_dropon) in order to have an effect on the dropon.

-This directive not apply an offset by default.
+This directive will not apply an offset by default.

 ### jpeg_filter_dropon